ink-splatters/dyld-shared-cache-extractor/README.md

 There are a few different ways you can interact with these shared caches.

-1. Depending on what you're doing inspecting them in [Hopper][hopper] is the easiest option
+1. Depending on what you're doing inspecting them in [Hopper] is the easiest option
-2. For a bit more functionality you can build the `dyld_shared_cache_util` target from the latest `dyld` [source dump][dump], but this requires some [modifications][modifications]
+1. For a bit more functionality you can build the `dyld_shared_cache_util` target from the latest `dyld` [source dump][dump], but this requires some [modifications]

 The problem with the 2 options above is that they can lag behind format changes in the shared cache.
 This tool loads the private